Aaron Gibson: Detroit Lions

 Gibson was selected by the Detroit Lions with the 27th overall pick in the 1999 National Football League Draft.
 He was expected to be the starting right tackle as a rookie, but suffered a left shoulder injury in an April post-draft minicamp and was placed on the injured reserve list.

 The following season, he started the first 10 games at right tackle, until suffering a right shoulder injury (torn posterior subluxation) and being placed on the injured reserve list on December 4.
 In 2001, he started five of the first six games of the season, before being waived on October 30.

 Dallas Cowboys

 On October 31, 2001, he was claimed off waivers by the Dallas Cowboys but played only in the season finale.
 In 2002, Gibson had the distinction of becoming the NFL's first player to be officially listed at 400 lb.
 Gibson was limited by a knee injury in training camp and eventually released on September 18, 2002.
+He holds the record for heaviest NFL player ever.
+He was listed at 410 lbs, by the Cowboys in 2002.